 #73: A first gold medal under the independent Olympic banner: Fehaid Aldeehani became the first ever athlete to win an event under the independent flag, taking the top prize in the men's double trap final.
 He edged Marco Innocenti by 2 points, as the Kuwait-born athlete entered the games as independent due to the suspension of his country for government interference in sport.

-The case for more digits on the Olympic time hotted up (if there was one) as yet another two athletes recorded the same time.
+#72: 10km not enough to separate Weertman and Gianniotis: The case for more digits on the Olympic time hotted up (if there was one) as yet another two athletes recorded the same time.
 On this occasion it was a nail-biting conclusion to the men's 10 km swimming marathon across the Copacabana, where Ferry Weertman prevailed from a photo finish against Spiros Gianniotis.

 #71: Ding Ning gets revenge over Xiaxoia four years on: Just like in London back in 2012, Li Xiaxoia and Ding Ning once again met, standing in front of each other's quests for Olympic gold.
 The reigning champion Xiaxoia would be toppled by Ning in a thrilling contest, as China went on to dominate and sweep all the table tennis competitions for the third straight Olympic games.
 In the men's singles, reigning champion Zhang Jike would also be toppled, and when these players were assembled as a team, they were impossible to defeat.